 This is where a social media content curation tool will come really handy for you.

-Some content curation tools that we use:
+Some content curation tools that we use are:

-- Feedly serves as an RSS feed to curate content around specific keywords, topics or any domain.
+- Feedly serves as an RSS feed to curate content around specific keywords, topics, or any domain.
 You can easily organize content into boards and flag content to read later, taking out the strain of curating content manually.

-- You may also set up a private Twitter list to add anyone who creates and shares similar content so you will already have a curated selection when you’re ready to share.
+- You may also set up a private Twitter list to add anyone who creates and shares similar content, so you will already have a curated selection when you’re ready to share.

 - Facebook allows you to curate posts using “collections” to group together contents you have saved.